-This site collects in one place, all the technical information, archives, and files of interest to the happy habitants of the Baen’s Bar 1632 Group.
+This website is the official hub for all information related to Eric Flint’s 1632 series (aka Ring of Fire series), including information for prospective authors.
+Assembled here are all the technical information, archives, and files of interest to the happy habitants of the Baen’s Bar 1632 Group.
 You are invited to browse this site, get involved in the discussion groups and even read the free e-book versions of the story that started it all – 1632.

 Potential authors need to check out the Author’s Manual files and peruse Rick Boatright’s “Dead Horses” article to see if your idea has been flogged to a pile of dog food.

 In any case, You are welcome to browse, lurk, participate, smoke, maybe burst into glorious song or even flames.
 Stranger things have happened here … recently!

 The 1632 universe is a very unusual critter.
 It is an open universe.
 We want you to write in it.
 We’ll be very happy to pay you to write in it.
 Over one-hundred thirty authors have found that out.

 Still, any successful series has to have rules, and these pages will help you find your way around while writing for the Gazette or for the Ring of Fire Press.

 The official style sheet for the 1632 series.

 How and where to submit stories for the Grantville Gazette.

 A real-world case study of THE RUDOLSTADT COLLOQUY by Virginia DeMarce.
 With notes by Eric Flint.

 Words of Wisdom